microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-workspace-service-and-user-resource.md

 Once the workspace service has been created, we can use the workspace API to create a user resource in our workspace.

+!!! caution
+    Before deploying Guacamole user resources, you will want to make sure you have a Nexus shared service deployed in the workspace so that your VMs can access package repositories through a proxy (as they can't access public repositories directly).
+See [Configuring shared services](./configuring-shared-services.md).

 1. Navigate to the Swagger UI at `https://<azure_tre_fqdn>/api/workspaces/<workspace_id>/docs` .
 Where `<workspace_id>` is the workspace ID of your workspace.

 1. Click `Try it out` on the `POST` `/api/workspaces/<workspace_id>/workspace-services/<service_id>/user_resources` operation.
 Where `<workspace_id>` and `<service_id>` are the workspace ID of your workspace and workspace service ID of your workspace service.